 Know what you want to spray:

 Before you start looking closely at machines, you should get your ducks in a row where your spraying needs are concerned.
-Figure out exactly what projects you want to use your HVLP system for, and which coatings you’ll be using to complete them.
+Figure out exactly what projects you want to use your HVLP paint sprayer for, and which coatings you’ll be using to complete them.
 This will help you figure out how much you need to spend, and how powerful a system you need!

 Thinner coatings require less power, as a rule of thumb.
-However, depending on the grade of work you’re doing, it’s worth considering that the more power you have behind your gun, the finer an atomization you can achieve at the business end!
+However, depending on the grade of work you’re doing, it’s worth considering that the more power you have behind your gun, the finer atomization you can achieve at the business end!
 So, even if you’re never going to be using latex paints, ample power comes in handy.
 Just like more expensive machines mean less thinning, they also result in finer finish quality on things like clear coats and lacquer.

 Look for adjustments:

 HVLP’s are all about precision and finish quality!
 While the turbine system itself will make a big difference in your results, the quality of your work always depends on finding the right settings to match your coating and surface.
 So, look for spray pattern adjustments on the gun itself.
 The more expensive the gun and spray cap, the more precise your adjustments will be, and the more consistent your results will be!
 When you’re working with very powerful models, you want to look for adjustments on the turbine as well, so you can get the most precise fit for each coating and surface.
 That’s because those big units can increase the overall psi by as much as 50%, which isn’t always ideal.
-Our general rule of thumb is: the more adjustments, the better!
+Our general rule of thumb is the more adjustments, the better!

 Think about noise: